springshim/SI507_final_proj/readme.md

 # SI507 Final Project Demo by Bomi Shim
-This project provides movie information of box-office top 10 ranks on a specific date.
+This project provides movie information of top 10 box-office rankings on a specific date.
 The movie information includes the movie title, poster image, runtime, release date, genre, overview, and starring with pictures.
 The information can be sorted by box-office ranking, runtime, release date, and budget.

 ## Data source